adobe/aepsdk-target-android/README.md

-# Adobe Experience Platform Target Mobile SDK
+# Adobe Experience Platform Target Mobile SDK (Beta)

+## Beta version acknowledgment

+By using the AEP Target mobile SDK ("Beta"), you hereby acknowledge that the Beta is provided "as is" without warranty of any kind.
+Adobe shall have no obligation to maintain, correct, update, change, modify or otherwise support the Beta.
+You are advised to use caution and not to rely in any way on the correct functioning or performance of such Beta and/or accompanying materials.

 ## About this project
 The AEP Target mobile SDK Extension provides APIs to personalize, and optimize mobile app experiences based on user behavior and mobile context.